 For instance, members get access to what they call the Wheel of Watches, which is basically the ability to curate a selection of great watches for a low price, and then win one of them through a digital wheel spin.

-But the big carrot that Watch Gang offers members is the chance to win a Rolex or a Tag Heuer every week through their weekly giveaways.
+But the big carrot that Watch Gang offers members is the chance to win grail watches like a Rolex or a Tag Heuer through their weekly giveaways.

-Each week Watch Gang subscribers are entered into a draw, and one member wins a free Rolex.
+Watch Gang runs what they call Rolex Fridays, where subscribers are entered into a draw, and one member wins a free Rolex.

-The same thing happens on Tuesday, with one member receiving a Tag, and on Saturday, with someone winning a Seiko.
+The same thing happens on Tuesday, with one member receiving a Tag watch, and on Saturday, with someone winning a Seiko.

-So your monthly subscription fees not only cover the cost of the watches you receive in the mail, but also make you eligible to win one of the big-name luxury watches each week.
+So at the end of the day your monthly subscription fees not only cover the cost of the watches you receive in the mail, but also make you eligible to win one of the higher value luxury watches each week.

-It’s a pretty enticing proposition, especially for those of us who would love to have a Rolex but can’t justify the pretty exorbitant price tag.
+The Rolex giveaway, in particular, is a pretty enticing proposition, especially for those of us who would love to have one but can’t justify the pretty exorbitant price tag.